 Although I grow many herbs fresh in pots and in my greenhouse for year-round use, I also like to preserve an abundant supply for the long season when nothing grows outdoors.
 It’s fun and not all that time-consuming.
+Home gardeners have several ways to preserve herbs for cooking and medicine.
+Here’s how to dry and freeze herbs.

 I think of an “herb” as any aromatic plant used for food, seasoning, or medicine.
 I’m thinking Greek oregano, basil, rosemary, thyme, dill, parsley, and the various mints, as well as the medicinals: yarrow (leaves and flowers), elderberry flowers, plantain, comfrey, heal-all, and others.